coder-backend/NASA-Hackathon2020/README.md

 ![SOS](Images/SOS.jpeg)

-Here you can see location of the all the users, and if you want to give alert message you can type that also, as soon as you click submit button, people around 20km from you will get the notification of your alert and message you typed.
+Here you can see location of the all the users, and a message box where you can type some messages like 'Help me I am in trouble'or'Fire is going to take place', as soon as you click the submit button, people around 20km from you will get the notification of your alert and message you typed.

 And in the Home page you can also see a 'Contacts' button, so what it does is, it will sent the notification to  only those who are in your contact list